18 Steps to a Successful Discovery Call + Free Discovery Call Checklist

 By asking, “Does that sound good?” at the end of this introduction, you also get buy-in for this agenda from the prospect.

 Here is where qualification enters into the discovery process.
 It’s time to ask questions and see if your prospect qualifies to take the next steps in your B2B sales process.

 The discovery process should be a conversation.
 The questions you ask (and the way you ask them) will determine how this conversation flows—for example, open-ended questions invite the prospect to give longer explanations, giving you the info you need.

-According to research by Gong, there is a clear link between the length of your prospect’s response and the success rate of the deal.
+Research by Gong found a clear link between the length of your prospect’s response and the success rate of the deal.

 The right discovery call questions to get longer responses could include:

 - Talk me through your current process for dealing with [challenge].